constituency - key candidates (my forecasted winner in bold).

 is the title of a 50s article by TS Satyan - a renowned photo-journalist.

-...is the life of the Indian villager, a life of pathos, hardship, and ignorance to the casual visitor from the West, but to those who know him and his heroic struggles against man and nature, he is a giant among men, beloved of himself and of God.
+...is the life of the Indian villager, a life of pathos, hardship, and ignorance to the casual visitor from the West, but to those who know him and his heroic struggles against man and nature, he is a giant among men, beloved of himself and of God.reading this conflated with this sad but brilliant story about bhushan just staggered me.

 hat tip - indian writing